- Rogue ST Max replaces the Epic Max with authority

 Is Callaway Rogue new?

-The Callaway Rogue ST Max driver is new for 2022.
+The Callaway Rogue ST Max driver was new for 2022.
 There is an older Rogue driver without the “ST” distinction that was released in 2018 as well.

 What is the difference between the Callaway Rogue drivers?

 There are 4 Callaway Rogue ST drivers.
 The Max is the most “all around”, has the most launch, and highest spin, and is also the most forgiving.

 The Rogue ST Max LS is Callaway’s ‘low spin’ option, and is for advanced players who can control their shots off the tee quite well.

 The Rogue ST Max D is the draw biased option from Callaway, and is going to assist players who either struggle with a slice, or simply want to play a slight draw bias most of the time off the tee box.